Support Us

 Photo: Roman Koval on Facebook

-Ostap Kindrachuk was born in the village of Kotykivka, Ivano-Frankivsk Oblast and spent his childhood in the Carpathians.
-Later, he moved to Kazakhstan, where he worked as a tractor driver.
-After nearly losing his arm to frostbite, he relocated to Yalta for treatment and decided to stay.
-He worked as a sailor at the local port and went on to study at the Batumi Maritime Academy at the navigator's department and eventually became a captain, spending 35 years at sea.
+Ostap Kindrachuk was born in the village of Kotykivka, Ivano-Frankivsk Oblast, and spent his childhood in the Carpathians.
+Later he moved to Kazakhstan, where he worked as a tractor driver.
+After nearly losing a hand to frostbite, he moved to Yalta for medical treatment and decided to stay there.
+He worked as a sailor at the local port before going on to study at the Batumi Maritime Academy in the Department of Navigation.
+He eventually became a captain, spending 35 years at sea.

-In 1955, Kindrachuk began playing the bandura, learning under Oleksii Nyrko, a historian of kobzar tradition and founder of the Bandura Museum in Yalta.
-Nyrko also led a bandura player ensemble at the local medical workers' club in Yalta.
+Kindrachuk began playing the bandura in 1955, studying under Oleksii Nyrko, a historian of the kobzar tradition and founder of the Bandura Museum in Yalta.
+Nyrko also led a bandura ensemble at the local medical workers' club in Yalta.

 Kindrachuk's first concert for fellow sailors on the stage of the Sailors' Club of the Yalta Port, 1965.